marain-dotnet/Marain.Workflow/docs/introduction.md

 Foremost in these is that of scalability.
 The hosting APIs provided with the workflow engine are implemented using serverless functions running in Windows Azure, enabling messages to be ingested and processed at extremely high rates.

 In addition, it is technology agnostic.
 Whilst it's built using C# and the provided hosting is targetted at Microsoft Azure, conditions and actions can be implemented in any other language as long as they are exposed via an HTTP endpoint that can accept calls from the workflow engine.

+Finally it is Open Source, licenced under the AGPL v3 open source licence (with commercial licenses also available).
+Consumers can see and evaluate the code for themselves, and both active issues and the longer term roadmap are managed in an open and transparent way via GitHub.
+Pull requests are accepted from the community (subject to agreeing to the Contributor Licence Agreement).